 The addition of “S” ramps profiles can significantly reduce the vibration produced by the normal trapezoidal profiles.
 This implies significantly higher transfer speed.

 Often, only a small amount of jerk (“S” ramp in the transition between acceleration and the absence of acceleration) can significantly reduce the induced vibration.

 The shape of the “S” ramp will depend on the performance required by the specific system.
 The Prodigy Motion Cards that include the Magellan Motion Processor can also handle trapezoidal profiles, velocity control with “on the fly” parameter change and electronic axis as an alternative to profiles with “S” ramps.

 Adding the speed and acceleration feed-forward at the position loop minimizes the following error without excessively increasing the PID values.
 This minimizes the risk of the control loop to become unstable and increases significantly the performance of the system.
-In a pick & place application this allows quicker profiles and therefore higher production capacity in each module.
+In a pick and place application this allows quicker profiles and therefore higher production capacity in each module.

 The Prodigy cards support different types of motor, DC brush, brushless DC, stepper and pulse & direction amplifiers as well.
 Each axis of a card can be a different type of motor, for example Brushless DC motor with ball screw or linear motor.